jwlodek/pyautogit/docs/DocstringGenerated/Pyautogit.md

  Method  | Doc
 -----|-----
- open_not_supported_popup | Function that displays warning for a non-supported operation open_autogit_window | Function that opens the repository control window. open_repo_select_window | Function that opens the repository select window. update_password | Function called once password is entered. ask_password | Function that opens popup and asks for password.
-Also writes username to credentials ask_credentials | Function that asks for user credentials and places them in the appropriate variables. were_credentials_entered | Simple function for checking if credentials were entered perform_long_operation | Function that wraps an operation around a loading icon popup.
+ close_cleanup | Function fired upon closing pyautogit clean_exit | Function that exits the CUI cleanly error_exit | Function that exits the CUI with an error code open_not_supported_popup | Function that displays warning for a non-supported operation open_autogit_window | Function that opens the repository control window. open_autogit_window_target | Function that opens a repo control window given a target location open_repo_select_window | Opens the repo select window.
+Fired when the backspace key is pressed in the repo control window open_settings_window | Function for opening the settings window open_editor_window | Function that opens an editor window update_password | Function called once password is entered. ask_password | Function that opens popup and asks for password.
+Also writes username to credentials. ask_credentials | Function that asks for user credentials and places them in the appropriate variables. were_credentials_entered | Simple function for checking if credentials were entered perform_long_operation | Function that wraps an operation around a loading icon popup.